 It’s no secret that some of the most successful and highest-earning personal trainers rose to success through running boot camps or group exercise businesses alongside their 1-to-1 PT sessions.

-While you don’t necessarily need a specific qualification to do either of these things (a REPs accredited Level 3 Fitness Instructor qualification is the minimum requirement), you could also take a course specifically in group exercise.
+While you don’t necessarily need a specific qualification to do either of these things (an accredited Level 3 Fitness Instructor qualification is the minimum requirement), you could also take a course specifically in group exercise.

 Armed with a qualification in group exercise, both prospective clients and those that you already train will have solid evidence that you’re an expert in your field, and trust you to deliver a high-quality exercise programme that will get them to where they want to be.